-On 1 January 2014, the Basel Committee replaced the Basel II framework with the Capital Requirements Regulation (CRR) and Capital Requirements Directive (CRD), commonly known as the Capital Requirements Directive IV (CRD IV), introducing a revised definition of capital resources and included additional capital and disclosure requirements.
+In January 2014, the Basel Committee replaced the Basel II framework with the Capital Requirements Regulation (CRR) and Capital Requirements Directive (CRD), commonly known as the Capital Requirements Directive IV (CRD IV), which introduced a revised definition of capital resources as well as capital and disclosure requirements.
 The rules are enforced in the UK by the Prudential Regulatory Authority (PRA).